ExodusMovement/haraka/README.md

   }>, // default value is [{}, {}]
   nativeDriver?: AnimatedValue, // default = new Animated.Value(0), use a custom native driver driver?: AnimatedValue, // default = new Animated.Value(0), use a custom driver
-  // nativeDriver and driver props should be used together, different instances of Animated.Value
-  // nativeDriver prop is needed for opacity, rotate, scale and translate
+  // nativeDriver prop is used for opacity, rotate, scale and translate
-  // driver prop is needed for backgroundColor, height and width children?: any, // the behavior component can enclose other components, can enclose another behavior too clamp?: boolean, // default = false, prevent animations from exceeding their ranges enableGestures?: boolean, // simple swipe up/down/left/right and pressed/long pressed keys?: number[], // can be used with custom drivers to define custom state keys/values initialState?: number, // default = 0 onGesture?: func, // e.g. gesture => console.log(gesture) style?: object, // default = {}, AnimatedViewStyle (see React Native docs) swipeDistanceThreshold?: number, // default = 10 swipeVelocityThreshold?: number, // default = 0.3 faded?: bool, // see below for available presets (pass the key) absolute?: bool, // see below for available presets (pass the key) centered?: bool, // see below for available presets (pass the key) fixed?: bool, // see below for available presets (pass the key)
+  // driver prop is used for backgroundColor, height and width children?: any, // the behavior component can enclose other components, can enclose another behavior too clamp?: boolean, // default = false, prevent animations from exceeding their ranges keys?: number[], // can be used with custom drivers to define custom state keys/values initialState?: number, // default = 0 style?: object, // default = {}, AnimatedViewStyle (see React Native docs)
+  // animation presets:
+  faded?: bool, // see below for available presets (pass the key)
+  // layout presets:
+  absolute?: bool, // see below for available presets (pass the key) centered?: bool, // see below for available presets (pass the key) fixed?: bool, // see below for available presets (pass the key)